Faizism/movie_recommendation/README.md

 This project is licensed under the MIT License - see the LICENSE.md file for details

 👥 Authors
-Elia Samuel
+- Elia Samuel
-Muhammad Fa'iz Ismail
+- Muhammad Fa'iz Ismail

 🙏 Acknowledgments

-TMDB for providing the movie dataset
+- TMDB for providing the movie dataset
-Scikit-learn team for their machine learning tools Anthropic for assistance in development
+- Scikit-learn team for their machine learning tools